 Overall, the name Dilfuza is a beautiful choice for parents who want to give their daughter a name that symbolizes sincerity, kindness, and compassion.
 It is a name that carries deep cultural significance and is sure to be cherished by its bearer.

-Islom is an Uzbek name derived from the Arabic word Islam, which means “submission to God”.
-It is a name that symbolizes faith, devotion, and obedience to the will of God.
-In Uzbek culture, Islom is often used as a name for boys and it is believed to ...
+Ibrohim is an Uzbek name derived from the Arabic word Ibrahim, which means “father of a multitude”.
+It is a name that symbolizes strength, faith, and leadership.
+In Uzbek culture, Ibrohim is often used as a name for boys and it is believed to bring go...